How Can an Attorney Serve the Lord as a Peacemaker?

 You can pursue more in-depth training and be certified as a conflict coach or conciliator through RW360’s Training and Certification Program.
 Our foundational course on relational wisdom (biblical emotional intelligence), has been approved for ten-hours of continuing education credit in many professional areas.

-How Can I Make Peacemaking Training Available to My Law Firm?
+How Can I Make This Kind of Training Available to My Law Firm?

-If God has given you a heart for peacemaking and you would like to see others benefit from this type of training, you could use RW360’s ’ resources for professional development training for your entire law firm staff, which can produce major benefits for your firm.
-Our foundational training is available in both faith-based (Christian) and values-based (secular) paradigms, so each person in your firm could select the version he or she prefers.
+If you have a heart for peacemaking and would like to see others benefit from this type of training, you could use RW360’s ’ resources for professional development training for your entire law firm staff, which can produce major personal benefits for your staff and financial benefits for your firm.
+Our foundational training in relational wisdom is available in both faith-based (Christian) and values-based (secular) formats, so each person in your firm will have the freedom to choose the version he or she prefers.
+See the RW-Academy for more information.

 How Can I Make RW360’s Resources Available to My Church?